impact on life - healthcare publishing

 No-one can be cremated until the cause of death is certain.
 Four forms must be completed:

-• Application form signed by the next of kin or executor
+• Application for cremation form signed by the next of kin or executor (cremation form 1)

-• A Cremation Certificate, signed by a registered medical practitioner, you have to pay for this, (unless the death is referred to the coroner – he will give you a Certificate for Cremation instead)
+• A cremation certificate, signed by a registered medical practitioner, (cremation form 4) unless the death is referred to the coroner, who will give a certificate of cremation instead

-• A Certificate signed by the medical referee at the crematorium
+• A certificate signed by the medical referee at the crematorium (cremation form 10)

 Cremation is almost always cheaper than burial and the majority of deceased people are now cremated.
 Ashes can be scattered in a garden of remembrance or in a favourite spot, buried in a churchyard or cemetery, or kept in an urn.
 Make your wishes known at the outset.
 If you think you would like to keep the ashes, discuss it carefully first, preferably with someone with experience in bereavement care.